 I worry the same nostalgic reclusiveness marks the other large – and largely white – Latino communities here, from Colombians to Puerto Ricans and especially Venezuelans, who’ve made Doral the new Little Havana.

-And before you shout, Oye, idiota, the whitebread gringo community you hail from are just as guilty of this as Latinos are – that’s exactly my point.
+And before you shout, Oye, idiota, the whitebread gringo community you hail from is just as guilty of this as Latinos are – that’s exactly my point.
 The kind of flip bigotry Barr tossed off this week festers in the kind of white, MAGA, Fox News solitude she occupies.

 So do ignorant assertions like the one Florida congressional candidate John Ward made last week – that we shouldn’t let Puerto Ricans register to vote.